TortueSagace/fast_skimage/README.md

 # fast-skimage

-Welcome to the Image Processing Library.
+Welcome to `fast-skimage`, an image acquisition and processing library.
 This powerful library offers a wide range of tools for advanced image manipulation and analysis, wrapped up in the accessible `Image` class.

 ## Features
 - **Advanced Manipulation**: Apply complex operations like adding watermarks, noise detection, auto-enhancement, and saturation increase with simple method calls.